 “How Great is The Impact of ArcheMedX-Powered Education?”

-Answer: ArcheMedX-powered education has consistently and repeatedly allowed our Educational Partners to achieve the learning outcomes that they planned to achieve – and, in the process, they are learning far more about their content and learners.
+Answer: ArcheMedX-powered education has consistently and repeatedly allowed our Educational Partners (AcademicCME, Elsevier, ACEhp and others) to achieve the learning outcomes that they planned to achieve – and, in the process, they are learning far more about their content and learners.

 Level 1 = Participation:

-ArcheMedX-powered education and the Learning Actions Model drive learners to participate at significantly higher rates and to complete our lessons at three times the national average for online learning.
+ArcheMedX-powered education and the Learning Actions Model drive learners to participate at significantly higher rates and to complete lessons powered by ArcheMedX at three times the national average for online learning.

 - Across a variety of ArcheMedX-powered lessons that are now a more than a third of the way through their accreditation period, learner completion rates have persisted at a staggering clip – upwards of 80% – and, with targeted refinements of content and architecture, partners have been able to optimize lessons and consistently increase completion rates month over month over month.